Lockheed Constellation: Postwar use

 After World War II, the Constellation came into its own as a fast civilian airliner.
 Aircraft already in production for the USAAF as C-69 transports were finished as civilian airliners, with TWA receiving the first on 1 October 1945.
-TWA's first transatlantic proving flight departed Washington, D.C., on December 3, 1945, arriving in Paris on December 4 via Gander and Shannon.
+TWA's first transatlantic proving flight departed Washington, DC, on December 3, 1945, arriving in Paris on December 4 via Gander and Shannon.

-TWA transatlantic service started on February 6, 1946, with a New York-Paris flight in a Constellation.
-On June 17, 1947, Pan American World Airways (Pan Am) opened the first-ever scheduled round-the-world service with their L-749 Clipper America.
+TWA transatlantic service started on February 6, 1946, with a New York City-Paris flight in a Constellation.
+On June 17, 1947, Pan American World Airways (Pan Am) opened the first-ever scheduled round-the-world service with its L-749 Clipper America.
 The famous flight "Pan Am 1" operated until 1982.